afanasyev-ilya/vgl_site/documentation.markdown

 #### Advance

 The advance abstractions is the main tool of traversing graph in VGL.

-The advance input consists of a graph, an input frontier, and several user-defined handler functions: vertex_preprocess_op, edge_op, vertex_postprocess_op.
+*Input*: graph (in VectCSR format), frontier, vertex_preprocess_op, edge_op, vertex_postprocess_op.
+*Output*: None (user-defined lambda functions typically updates some VerticesArrays or EdgesArrays).

 During its execution, the advance applies vertex_preprocess_op to each vertex of input frontier, edge_op to each of its adjacent edges, and then vertex_postprocess_op to the vertex again.
 It is guaranteed that the execution of vertex_preprocess_op, edge-processing, and vertex_postprocess_op operations for each vertex are serialized.
 However, all edge op operations for each adjacent edge are executed in parallel.
 In addition, all frontier vertices can also be processed in parallel.